fabbri-lorenzo/cpp-template/README.md

 Surely there exist much better ways of configuring the programs, this is the best I can currently do.

-# Prerequisites
+# Dependencies

-[Visual Studio Code](https://code.visualstudio.com/), [Docker](https://www.docker.com/) and the VS Code Dev Containers [extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) are required.
+While not strictly dependencies, [Visual Studio Code](https://code.visualstudio.com/), [Docker](https://www.docker.com/) and the VS Code Dev Containers [extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) are required to have all available functionalities.

 # Testing